lemon24/reader/README.rst

 **reader** is a Python feed reader library.

-*reader* can be used to retrieve, store, and manage Atom and RSS feeds.
 It is designed to allow writing feed reader applications without any business code, and without enforcing a dependency on a particular framework.

 .. end-intro